Optimally weighted average derivative effects: Discussion

 \section{Discussion}

-The current work makes several contributions to the literature on weighted ADEs for a single covariate (exposure).
-In particular we derive sufficiency conditions on a pair of functions $(w, l)$, such that the product $w(\bm{z})l(a|\bm{z})$ is the Riesz representer of a weighted ADE.
+The current work makes several contributions to the literature on WADEs for a single covariate (exposure).
+In particular, we characterise the set of WADE RRs, allowing a broad set of estimands to be viewed as WADEs when the exposure is continuous and the conditional response function is differentiable.
+A causal interpretation of WADEs related to infinitesimal shift interventions means that a causal interpretation may be ascribed to all estimands of our class \citep{Rothenhausler2019}.
+Our RR set also characterises the RRs of WATEs, leading to a unified view of both estimands classes.

-We next show that least squares estimands, which are estimands connected to partially linear model projections, are in fact weighted ADEs for a particular choice of weight function.
-We further motivate least squares estimands by considering the Riesz representer that minimises the nonparametric efficiency bound of the weighted ADE, when the representer is known and the outcome is homoscedastic.
-Our efficiency analysis extends the methods of \cite{Crump2006} to the setting of a continuous exposures.
+Next, we show that least squares estimands, which are estimands connected to partially linear model projections, are in fact WADEs for a particular choice of weight.
+We further motivate least squares estimands by considering the RR that minimises the nonparametric efficiency bound of the WADE, when the weight is known and the outcome is homoscedastic.
+Our efficiency analysis generalises the results of \cite{Crump2006} to the setting of continuous exposures.

-We further use the influence curves of the proposed least squares estimands to derive efficient one-step estimators, $\hat{\Psi}$ and $\hat{\psi}$, the latter of which generalises the AIPW to the setting of a continuous exposure.
-To estimate the working models we recommend a quasi-oracle approach based on the R-learner \citep{Nie2017}.
-Our proposal involves a novel quasi-oracle learner for the inverse variance, $1/\Var(A|\bm{Z})$, which is designed to mitigate extreme weighting in the estimator.
+Turning to estimation, we derive efficient one-step estimators, $\hat{\Psi}$ and $\hat{\psi}$, for least squares estimands, the latter of which generalises the AIPW to the setting of a continuous exposure.
+To estimate working models we recommend a quasi-oracle approach based on the R-learner \citep{Nie2017}, and a novel learner for the inverse variance, $1/\Var(A|\bm{Z})$, which we propose to mitigate extreme weighting in the estimator.

 Our recommendation is that the least squares estimands $\psi$ and $\Psi$ be inferred for the exploratory analysis of the main effect of an exposure on an outcome.
-The resulting quantities may be interpreted as weighted ADEs with data-adaptive exposure weights $w(a|\bm{z})$.
+The resulting quantities may be interpreted as WADEs with data-adaptive weights.
 These weights happen to equal $1$ when the exposure is conditionally normally distributed.
-Additionally, a causal interpretation related to infinitesimal shift interventions may be ascribed to weighted ADEs (and hence least squares estimands), as described by \cite{Rothenhausler2019}.